rebelsky/csc207c/_mps/bit-trees.md

 > `BrailleASCII.main`: About thirty minutes.
 You've written code to parse command lines before.
 The rest is just repeated calls to the `BrailleAsciiTables` methods.

+**What divisions would a perfect student make while writing this MP?
+E.g. what parts should this whole be thought of being made up out of?**

+> I'm not sure what a perfect student would do.

+> I'd start with the tree as one unit, implementing set, then get, then dump, then load.

+> Next up would be the tables.

+> And finally the UI.

+> See above for details.

+**In your opinion which class or method would be the hardest to implement and how would you break it down to make it easier?**

+> Probably the conversion of ASCII to braille unicode.
+I'd say "in the obvious way" - think about what data you have, what conversions are available, and what conversions are necessary.

+**As someone who is just starting this assignment, what are potential challenges that could throw me off and how can I get back on track?**

+> If I recall correctly from last semester, most of the problems stemmed from folks forgetting that each BitTree is a fixed-height tree.

 ### Tree nodes

 **Why did you suggest that we have separate classes for interior nodes and leaves?**